benhamill/wending-warrens/kobolds/non-kobolds.md

 or living with Kobolds.
-Most species would find the spaces unmanageably small, and, further, given the political and cultural dominance of Big People, it simply benefits Big People far less to understand kobolds than it does for kobolds to understand Big People.
-So incredibly few Big People put in the effort.
+Most species would find the spaces unmanageably small, and, further, given the political and cultural dominance of Big People, it simply benefits Big People far less to understand kobolds than it does for kobolds to understand Big People, so incredibly few Big People put in the effort.

 ## Dragons

-It is important, given the probably audience of this document, to begin by saying that the relationship between kobolds and dragons exists primarily in the minds of Big People, rather than in verifiable fact.
+It is important, given the probable audience of this document, to begin by saying that the relationship between kobolds and dragons exists primarily in the minds of Big People, rather than in verifiable fact.